scottcarver/wp-inquirist/README.md

-## Compare with TGMPA
+## ⚖️ Compare with TGMPA
-This array of objects recreates a PHP <a href="http://tgmpluginactivation.com/configuration/">data format</a> used by TGMPA - take special note of the named keys like `name|required|slug`:
+This array of objects recreates a PHP array <a href="http://tgmpluginactivation.com/configuration/">data format</a> used by TGMPA - take special note of the named keys like `name|required|slug`:

 ```
 $plugins = array(